ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 16 July 2024
+{: #devsecops-July2024-2}
+{: release-note}

+### Updates for DevSecOps version - open-v9.35.0 and open-v10.16.0
+{: #devsecops-open-v10.16.0-open-v9.35.0}

+ZAP upgrade
+:   ZAP version used for dynamic scan is upgraded to version 2.15.

+`gosec` image upgrade
+:   `gosec` image used for Go source code security scanning in the static scan step is upgraded to version 2.20.0.

+CVSS scores
+:   Compliance issues identified by `sysdig` scanner will now contain CVSS scores.

 ## 10 July 2024
 {: #devsecops-July2024}